Parchive/par3cmdline/windows/README.txt

 While verification is possible, it may be slow at this time.
 Currently I prefer finding as many slices as possible.

+Repair feature is under construction.
+I implemented 8-bit Reed-Solomon Erasure Codes for small data for testing purpose.
+At this time, this supports only Reed-Solomon Erasure Codes with Cauchy Matrix.

 It cannot create Recovery Files yet.
 It cannot Repair yet.
+It doesn't use maultiple recovery codes at once.
 It doesn't support "PAR inside" feature yet.